igemsoftware/Shenzhen_BGIC_0101_2013/README.md

    > ### For Short Description:
    * unzip the Download file in www root folder `(/home/www is recommand and  do not use /var/www/ as that need root permission)`
    * cd jbrowse
-   * ./install.sh # Install all perl package needed auto with Internet
+   * ./install.sh # Install all perl package needed with cpan
    * # If all goes well, you can open http://localhost/jbrowse/index.html?data=sample_data/json/volvox

 ### Software Requirment